 Environmental Inquiry and Expeditions at Millbrook

 MECME leverages children's innate interest in nature to instill scientific inquiry, critical thinking and problem-solving skills.
-During both expedition and Environmental Inquiry, students are drawn outside regularly to experience and engage with the natural world in a variety of classes and activities.
+During both Expeditions and Environmental Inquiry, students are drawn outside regularly to experience and engage with the natural world in a variety of classes and activities.

 Expeditions are quarterly elective courses that are offered daily for 30 minutes for students in grades K-5.

 Expeditions are a way for MECME students to connect to Environmental Science with choice in mind.
 Students will be able to go more in depth about a topic that they are already interested in, that has recently piqued their interest, or that is something that they have yet to be exposed to.
 Through expeditions we encourage growing minds to think, work and communicate like botanists, geologists, chemists, physicists, entomologists, marine biologists, engineers and much more.
-Classes are rooted in math and literacy and include a wide-ranging topics such as:
+Classes are rooted in math and literacy and include wide-ranging topics such as:

 - Garden Design